 You have seen these words before: ‘Your privacy is important to us’.
-Sometimes these words are followed by disclosures about how your private information will be passed on, even sold, to third parties.
+Sometimes these words are followed by disclosures about how your personal details may be passed on, or even sold, to third parties.
 But not by us.
-As an Australian legal practice, it is inconceivable that we would sell or casually divulge your private information.
-It is different of course if you clearly ask us to in effect pass on information about you (such as represent you in a dispute) but there are no circumstances under which we would be selling that information.
+As an Australian legal practice, we will protect the confidential and often privileged nature of lawyer-client communications.

-We will always defend the privileged nature of lawyer-client communications (and not only because we must).
-It is possible, though unlikely, that your private information is coerced from us (either lawfully, such as to comply with a court warrant, or unlawfully – say at the point of a Glock).
-We cannot articulate every circumstance here, but our guarantee is simple: We will use, hold and secure your private information as you would reasonably expect of a law firm.
-This includes observance of professional rules of conduct such as taking reasonable precautions against unlawful hacking.
+That said, it is possible that some of your private information is coerced or taken from us.
+That could happen lawfully (e.g. pursuant to a court order) or unlawfully (e.g. hacking/theft) even without our knowledge.
+Our simple guarantee is that we will use, hold and secure your private information as you would reasonably expect of a law firm.
+This includes observance of professional rules of conduct and taking reasonable precautions.

-We are onboard with the Information Privacy Principles (found in the Information Privacy Act 2009) and although we are not bound to follow the Australian Privacy Principles (found in the Privacy Act 1988) in so far as they are relevant we generally apply those principles and best practices too.
+We are onboard with the Information Privacy Principles (found in the Information Privacy Act 2009) and although we are mostly not bound to follow the Australian Privacy Principles (found in the Privacy Act 1988) or the EU’s General Data Protection Regulations, in so far as they are relevant, we generally apply those principles and best practices too.

 If you have any questions, want to complain, or correct any information we may hold about you, please contact us.